icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 ## Step 2: Compile Slice definitions with the Slice compiler

-Once you've written the initial version of your Slice definitions, we need to compile them with the Slice compiler for your programming language.
+Once you've written the initial version of your Slice definitions, you need to compile them with the Slice compiler for your programming language.

 In C#, you would use the [Slice tools][slice-tools] to add Slice file compilation to your project.
 The Slice compiler